FadyThabet12/Road-Damage-Detection/README.md

 * The project uses Deep Learning and Computer Vision techniques.
 * YOLOv8 was selected because of its high detection accuracy and real-time performance.
+* Streamlit was used to build the deployment interface.